Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Introduction

-To evaluate the usefulness of \tool in practice, we~run \tool on the newly-published packages in NPM and PyPI over \todo{6} weeks.
-From \todo{498,824} newly-published package versions, we detect \todo{1,642} potentially malicious package versions.
-After our manual confirmation, we detect \todo{306} malicious~PyPI package versions and \todo{196} malicious NPM package versions.
+To evaluate the usefulness of \tool in practice, we~run \tool on the newly-published packages in PyPI and NPM over \todo{8} and \todo{7} months.
+From \todo{923,638} newly-published package versions, we detect \todo{5,976} potentially malicious package versions.
+After our manual confirmation, we detect \todo{683} malicious~PyPI package versions and \todo{799} malicious NPM package versions.
 We report these detected malicious package versions to the official PyPI and NPM teams.
-All these malicious package versions have been removed by the official teams. \todo{117}~of them have already been removed before our report, and hence we receive \todo{385} thank letters for the remaining ones.
+All these malicious package versions have been removed by the official teams. \todo{775}~of them have already been removed before our report, and hence we receive \todo{707} thank letters for the remaining ones.